vijayemmanuel/scalajs-react-material-ui/README.md

 3. Colors
 4. Icons
 5. More testing/demos
-6. Check all components are included
+6. Check all components are included - see https://github.com/mui-org/material-ui/blob/master/packages/material-ui/src/index.js
 7. ExpansionPanel onChange parameters
 8. Any other missing events from native elements?
 E.g. onClick on MenuItem is not documented.
 9. Aria properties